ImageMagick v6 Examples --

 Where...

 At this time depth is generally restricted to 8 or 16 depending on the compile time Q-level of your IM installation.
-That is setting of "-depth 4" only results in 8 bit images, not 4 bit images.
+That is, setting of "-depth 4" only results in 8 bit images, not 4 bit images.
 Of course that is only valid if the image format and IM even allows the use of 'depths' for that image format.
 These depth/quantium restriction is becoming a problem for many image formats such as NetPBM, TXT (IM pixel enumeration), BMP, TIFF... etc..

-convert -size 1x1000 gradient: -quantum 1000 t.pgm
+magick -size 1x1000 gradient: -define pbmplus:quantum=1000 t.pgm

 P2